Home Elements Boards Recipes

 For some elements it is required to listen to the digital input at the specific GPIO pin for discovering the specific protocol and data.

-The digital sequence Element records the timings in a ring buffer to be picked up by the element that can decode the protocol.
+The DigitalSequence Element records the timings into a ring buffer from the digital signal input by using interrupts.
+These timings can be picked up and analyzed by the derived element to decode the protocol.

 This is realized by using interrupts on the specific pin.
 Because interrupts are using static functions there is the delimitation that only one element of this kind is supported in a device.